danieltaylor/study-abroad/README.md

 <img src="./2022-7-12/son_of_newtons_apple_tree.jpeg" style="max-height: 90vh"><br>
 *Son of Newton's Apple Tree*

 Most places closed around 5 (other than the pubs of course, where I imagine things were just getting started), so even by the time we made it back to Westminster I still had a few hours to spare.
-Just getting to relax in my room for myself for a few hours was probably one of my favorite parts of this trip so far.
+Just getting to relax in my room by myself for a few hours was probably one of my favorite parts of this trip so far.
 I took a shower, worked on catching up on some travel entries, and called my sister over FaceTime.
-It's unfortunate that we're only staying in Cambridge for two nights, but if we're lucky maybe we will get to have rooms like this again.
+It's unfortunate that we're only staying in Cambridge for two nights, but if we're lucky maybe we'll get to have rooms like this again.

 > #### MMBIO Writeup:<br>Whipple Museum
 >